Caring for the Caregiver (featuring Queen Latifah’s mom, Rita)

-We’re honored to partner with the National Coalition on Aging on a series of resources for family caregivers of older adults.
+We’re honored to partner with the National Council on Aging on a series of resources for family caregivers of older adults.
 Many caregivers may not realize that 1 in 4 adults over the age of 65 falls every year, injuring themselves and often exacerbating other conditions of aging.
 Falls are the leading cause of fatal and non-fatal injuries for older Americans; they are costly—in dollars and in quality of life.

 Family caregivers and those at-risk for a fall can be partners and participants in falls prevention.
 The good news is that falling is not a normal part of aging.